Tired of being a cog in the consumerist Black Friday machine? Try these money-saving ideas instead.

 Another way to shop guilt-free and stress-free is to keep it limited to locally owned stores.
 If you decide to shop on Black Friday, support small organizations where they appreciate your dollars much more than some retail conglomerate.

 Little Boxes, a Portland shopping initiative, is an “alternative to the hubbub of big box stores.”
 Portland residents are encouraged to spend the Friday and Saturday after Thanksgiving searching for gifts from independently-owned shops, and you can download an app to make your shopping experience easier.

 If you don’t live in Portland, Small Business Saturday is a national alternative to Black Friday madness.
 Although, ironically, it’s sponsored by American Express.

 If the hysteria of Black Friday has not seduced you, opt for any of the above activities to keep your sanity intact as you prepare for a debt-free holiday season.

 Are you adamant about not shopping on Black Friday but still want to but gifts for your friends and family?
 Have a look at this year’s cheap and easy holiday gift guide for inspiration.

 Meet the Author

-Article last modified on August 8, 2018 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: 5 Things You Can Do On Black Friday Instead Of Going To The Mall - AMP.
+Article last modified on November 21, 2018 Published by Debt.com, LLC .
+Mobile users may also access the AMP Version: 5 Black Friday Alternatives To The Mall - AMP.